jayzheng98/jayzheng98.github.io/_pages/about.md

 * Hi, I'm Zhongyi!

-* Now I'm looking for a supervisor with available PhD positions.

 * I am an academic master student (similar with MPhil) at the Southwest Jiaotong University (SWJTU), majoring in **Computer Science and Technology**.
 Currently, I am doing research in the field of cybersecurity supervised by [Prof. Lianshan Yan](https://faculty.swjtu.edu.cn/yanlianshan/en/index.htm) in the CIPC lab.

 * To be more specific, my current research interest is in **Anomaly Detection** and **Wireless Communication Security**.